 Example: If you pump $10.00 worth of gas, $10.00 will be matched against the $74.00 hold, or other if less than $74.00 in your card balance, which results in $64.00 being returned to your available balance.

 Tip: If you go inside the gas station and pre-pay for your fuel, no other amounts will be held on the card and that will be the exact authorized funds.

-- If you make a transaction that you no longer wish for it post, by law, you the customer can't cancel it.
+If you make a purchase that you no longer want, by law, you the customer can't cancel it.
 Unfortunately, the merchant has to provide the Card Services Customer Service agent with an approval code, which is a 6-digit number that starts with a zero, while the charges are in pending status.
 Otherwise, the transaction has to settle and then you may ask to dispute it with U. S. Bank.

-- The ReliaCard comes with a security feature in that if you attempt 3 transactions and those are rejected, the card will automatically block itself to prevent further use until you call Customer Service to have them unblock it.
-The same is true if your PIN is entered incorrectly 3 times.
+The ReliaCard comes with a security feature in that if you attempt three transactions and those are rejected, the card will automatically block itself to prevent further use until you call Customer Service to have them unblock it.
+The same is true if your PIN is entered incorrectly three times.

-- When using the ATM, don't rely on the balance stated on your receipt as the most current information on your available funds.
+When using an ATM, don't rely on the balance stated on your receipt as the most current information on your available funds.
 Always check your card through the automated phone line at 866-276-5114, or through access via the card's website at www.reliacard.com.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.